 What We Are Doing

-We continue to meet new and existing clients by telephone or video conference.
+It's been over two years since the "shut down," and like many we have adapted.
+We continue to offer telephone and video conferences to meet with existing and new clients.
 If you need to get in touch to set up a time to talk:

 Call us: 503-325-8600 or 1-888-306-6910, or

 We are back in the office, and although we prefer video and phone conferences, offer in person appointments when necessary.

 State Courts, the Social Security Administration and Oregon Workers' Compensation Board had limited in person hearings and court appearances, and what we see now is a hybrid system emerging from the pandmic that strive to keep everyone safe, but move cases forward.

 Here is the rundown on what is happening in our practice areas:

 In person hearings have returned as of August 1, 2022.
 However, upon request, parties can appear via video conference or by phone.
 Many of our clients out on the North Coast of Oregon have opted for remote appearance.
 Many aspects of the "normal" hearing process remain in place.
 Whether to appear live, by telephone, often depends on the issues before the Administrative Law Judge.

 We have conducted some meetings with videoconferencing, and they have worked well.